 - Students who take six (6) credits or more are considered full-time graduate students.
 All international students and students who hold a graduate assistantship, fellowship, or traineeship are required to be full-time students.

 - Almost all of the graduate level courses in computer science (5000 level and above) are 3 credits each.

 - Special topics courses (CSCI 5980 or 8980) are courses taught one time only and are good options if the topic is of interest to you.
 However, please note that these do not count towards breadth requirements.

-- All computer science courses must be taken A/F (unless only offered S/N, such as colloquium or plan B project), and no more than one-third of the courses on your graduate degree plan (courses that will count towards your degree) can be taken on the S/N basis.
+- All computer science courses must be taken A/F (unless only offered S/N, such as colloquium or plan B project), and no more than one-third of the courses that will count towards your degree can be taken on the S/N basis.

-- Students must maintain a minimum GPA of 3.45 on courses appearing in the graduate degree plan and no courses with a grade below a C- can be included.
+- Students must maintain a minimum GPA of 3.45 for courses counting towards your degree and no courses with a grade below a C- can be included.

 - Students in the Doctoral program can use a maximum six (6) credits of directed research or independent study for elective credits.
 This is defined as CSCI 5991/5994/8991/8994

 All requirements for the doctoral degree must be completed and the degree awarded within five calendar years after passing the preliminary oral examination.
 Graduate School policy dictates a departmental annual review of Ph.D. progress for all students.
 Each fall, computer science Ph.D. students will be required to complete an annual review form.
 This form is used by the student’s research advisor to note student progress through the program.
 All forms are reviewed by the Director of Graduate Studies for satisfactory progress.
 Progress Guidelines are available in Appendix A of the Graduate Student Handbook.